 Physics studies how our Universe works.
 It includes areas such as quantum theory, relativity and particle physics, and lies at the heart of most modern technology - for example the computer and the laser.
 Most forefront science takes place in international collaborations, and this 5-year MSci degree includes a year studying abroad.
-It is aimed at students who wish to continue Spanish beyond school, and may want to pursue a career as a research physicist.
+It is aimed at students who wish to continue Spanish beyond school.

 Physics with Spanish Degree highlights